-A study of secondary functions, modulatory techniques, mode mixture, Newpolitan chord and binary and ternary forms.
+A study of modulatory techniques, mode mixture, Neapolitan chords and augmented sixth chords.
 Notation software utilized.

 MC213 Aural Skills II 1 hr

 A continuation of Aural Skills I. Note-to-note and chord-to-chord relationships and longer patterns are drilled in class and with software.
 Studies correspond with Music Theory II.
 (Prerequisite: MC114)